 In line with the Climate Change (Scotland) Act 2009, we are working to:

-- Reduce greenhouse gas emissions
+- Reduce greenhouse gas emissions across the region

 - Implement measures to adapt to a changing climate

 - Work in a sustainable way

 - External wall Insulation case studies

 - Coronavirus (COVID-19) Environmental Health Food Business Advice

 - Growing Our Future - A Community Food Growing Strategy for Highland

 - Planning guidance